LunarTides/Hearthstone.js/README.md

 > Hearthstone.js is a hobby project I'm working on in my free time.
 I don't
 > always have the time nor energy to work on it.
 Therefore, I can't guarantee
 > that updates will be released in a reasonable timeframe.
 Update 2.0 took ~4
-> months to come out, whereas 3.0 has taken >23 months.
+> months to come out, whereas 3.0 took almost 2 years.
 I work in my own pace,
 > so don't expect constant updates.
 >
 > If you notice any issues, or want to request a new feature, open an